computer-based OET

 2. It is possible to move a sentence from one location to another.
 This might help to improve coherence and maintain organisation of information in case you typed a sentence at a wrong location initially.

-3. Poor handwriting is no longer an issue in OET on Computer and OET at Home.
+3. Poor handwriting is no longer an issue in OET computer based test and OET at Home.

 4. As editing or deleting text is very fast, considerable time is saved which otherwise would have gone into erasing text and writing on top of if you are sitting for a paper-based OET